runcycles/cycles-protocol/README.md

-# Cycles Protocol
+# Cycles Protocol — Deterministic Risk & Budget Governance for Autonomous Agents

-Deterministic budget governance for agent runtimes.
+Deterministic budget governance for autonomous agent runtimes.

 Cycles is a language-agnostic, OpenAPI 3.1.0 protocol specification that enforces spend exposure through concurrency-safe reservations, idempotent commits, and idempotent releases.
 It gives agent platforms a minimal API to guarantee that no agent action exceeds its budget, even under concurrent execution.